-- 1. Show the basics of finite automata and applications toward lexical analysis.
-(K2) - 2.
-Apply the techniques and design different components (phases) of a compiler.
-(K3) - 3.
-Relate practical aspects of automata theory.
-(K2) - 4.
+- 1. Understand the necessity and types of different language translators in use. - 2.
+Apply the techniques and design different components (phases) of a compiler. - 3.
+Ability to implement practical aspects of automata theory. - 4.
 Use the tools Lex, Yacc in compiler construction.
-(K3) - 5.
-Interpret code generation and usage of DAG.
-(K3)